Tattooing - what I need to know - what should I ask

 What is the legislation?

-Tattooing is a high risk personal appearance service.
-The Public Health (infection Control for Personal Appearance Services) Act 2003 covers this and other personal appearance procedures.
-The tattooist requires an infection control qualification before they can tattoo anyone - HLTIN402C - Maintain Infection Control Standards in Office Practice Settings.
+Tattooing is a higher risk personal appearance service.
+The Public Health (Infection Control for Personal Appearance Services) Act 2003 covers this and other personal appearance procedures.
+The tattooist requires an infection control qualification before they can tattoo anyone - HLTINF005 - Maintain infection prevention for skin penetration treatments.

 Can I get a tattoo?